Mauch Chunk Switchback Railway: 1846-1871

 By 1845 the increasing demand for coal and the poor logistics of a single-track route meant the company needed to improve its railroad.
 In 1846, they built a new uphill line using two steam-powered, Josiah White engineered 120 hp funicular systems to replace move cars uphill.
 These inclines used two telescoping wheeled Barney pusher cars attached to the cables by steel tow-bands running between two large diameter winch wheels (Note: Winch wheels, similar to a Ski Lift, especially the wheels on a cable car system, but low to the ground for the Barney cars to chase around reversing travel direction and track at either end.) located in the Barney tunnels.
 When a car was ready to ascend, it was drifted down the slight incline from above and behind the Barney tunnel to wait at a latch.
 The barneys came up and coupled behind to push the cars uphill.
 One of the inclines rose 664 ft up Mount Pisgah, and the other crossed Mount Jefferson.
 The downhill trip continued to be powered by gravity.
-The up track was equipped with a ratchet (Note: Up track ratchets are almost an anomaly, these show an unusual safety-first attitude for something implemented before the Victorian Era.) which would prevent a car that detached from the cable from running away down hill.
+The up track was equipped with a ratchet (Note: Up track ratchets are almost an anomaly, these show an unusual safety-first attitude for something implemented in this period.) which would prevent a car that detached from the cable from running away down hill.
 This invention later evolved into the anti-rollback device used on roller coasters.
 The railroad changed its name to the Mauch Chunk, Summit Hill and Switchback Railroad.
 The modernization of the railroad reduced a passenger round-trip from 4.5 hours to just 80 minutes.